Private Quantiles Estimation in the Presence of Atoms: JointExp fails on atomic distributions

-This result shows that for certain data distributions with isolated atoms, JointExp is not consistent, even asymptotically.
-This behavior is all the more counter intuitive as one would think that on datasets with a lot of collisions, very little noise would be needed to ensure privacy since the points are already indistinguishable.
+This result shows that for certain data distributions with isolated atoms, JointExp is not consistent, even asymptotically, on many instances of the estimation problem (i.e. not on unrealistic corner cases).
+This behavior is all the more counterintuitive as one would think that on datasets with a lot of collisions, very little noise would be needed to ensure privacy since the points are already indistinguishable.

 \begin{example} Consider the private estimation of the median (i.e. $m=1$ quantile, and $\mathbf{p} = (1/2)$) on $[a,b] = [-1,1]$.
 Since $m=1$, JointExp coincides with ExponentialQuantile, and when all data points are equal to $0$ (i.e. $\mathbb{P}_X = \delta_{0}$) its output is uniformly distributed in $[-1,1]$ \emph{whatever the sample size} $n$ as long as it is even. \end{example}